Summary

 Solution

-2. Using informative banners to guide users when they switched from a single reward to multi-reward & tiered setup, and vice versa.
+When users switched from a single reward to multi-reward setup and vice versa, they were informed.

-Instead of forcing all users to adopt tiers, those who wanted to retain a straightforward & single-reward setup could do so.
+Instead of forcing all users to adopt tiers, those who wanted to keep a simple single-reward setup could do so.

-By adding clear buttons for editing a single reward vs adding new tiers, we gave back the power to users.
-They could decide whether to use the feature or not.
-Furthermore, we were able to address the Marketing teams concerns and help them sell better by listing several creative ways the new “FlexiTiers” feature could be used.
+Furthermore, we were able to help the marketing team sell better by listing several creative ways the new “FlexiTiers” feature could be used.

 Impact